10 Best Spots on Earth to Watch the Auroras

 Russian winters are not, perhaps, the ideal vacation climate, but if you're in town for the aurora, you might just brave it happily.

 The city of Murmansk, at the northern tip of Russia's Kola Peninsula, sits north of the Arctic Circle [source: BuroMoscow].
 At this latitude, days are nearly always dark, and auroras are relatively common sights.
-In prime viewing months, in fact -- February, March, September and October -- if the sky is clear, the lights can almost be counted on, and they may last for days at a time [source: Gonzalez].
+In prime viewing months ("aurora season") — February, March, September and October — if the sky is clear, you can almost count on the lights, and they may last for days at a time [source: Gonzalez].

-The rustic accommodations in Kangerlussuaq might make Greenland all the more charming for some Northern Lights tourists.
+The rustic accommodations in Kangerlussuaq might make Greenland all the more charming for a Northern Lights trip.

 Uriel Sinai/Getty Images